-We are disappointed that the Materials Subcommittee (MS) seems to have dropped the agenda item dealing with the review of cleaning and sanitation materials.
 Meanwhile, specific cleaning and sanitation materials remain on the agendas of the Crops, Handling, and Livestock Subcommittees.
 We continue to urge that, to the extent possible, all decisions involving sunsets and petitions for cleaning and sanitation materials be made in the context of this broader review.

 The comments below address our conception of what a comprehensive review of cleaning and sanitizing materials would look like.
-The MS has outlined many of the issues we believe should be covered, but we believe that they need to be addressed within a framework that first identifies the needs for cleaning and sanitizing materials.
+The MS has, in the past, outlined many of the issues we believe should be covered, but we believe that they need to be addressed within a framework that first identifies the needs for cleaning and sanitizing materials.